The Partition Ratio: Blood to Breath Alcohol

 Questions About the Partition Ratio

-What is the partition ratio in a breath test?
+What is the partition ratio in a breathalyzer?

 It is the conversion factor a breath machine uses to turn the alcohol in your breath into an estimated blood-alcohol level.
 Florida’s Intoxilyzer 8000 assumes a ratio of 2,100 to 1 for everyone who blows into it.